2019 International Research Grant Program

 Mechanism of award, reporting requirements

 The mechanism of the award is an individual research grant; this award is made to the individual and managed by their institution.
 Significant emphasis will be on the mentor and letters of reference provided in the application.
 The mentor is expected to contribute a statement regarding commitment to the applicant.
 The maximum allowable duration is three years (minimum 2 years).
+Please note that due to the nature of this grant being awarded to a fellow, only in extreme circumstances will a transfer of PI be allowed; it is expected that the fellow will transfer their funding to their future institution.
 Annual scientific progress and financial reports are required from both the applicant and the mentor throughout the award period.
 Continuation of the grant over the awarded duration is contingent upon the timely receipt of scientific progress and financial reports as well as a mentor’s report outlining progress toward meeting required benchmarks.

 The mentor should be experienced in conducting Alzheimer’s and related dementia research and in mentoring junior investigators.
 The application must include a 2-3 page statement from the selected mentor that includes information on his/her research qualifications and experience as a research supervisor, commitment to the applicant.
 This statement will be a significant part of the application review.
 The application must also include information to describe the mentor's research support relevant to the applicant’s research plan and the nature and extent of supervision and training that he/she will provide during the period of the award.
 The primary mentor must agree to provide annual evaluations of the applicant’s progress for the duration of the award, as required for the yearly progress report.
 Only one primary mentor can be included.
 Additional team members who might function as mentors can be listed as key personnel.